Naveed945/Sentimental-Analysis/README.md

 API:
-    For this project we have used emotional api from RapidApi.com
+    For this project we have used emotion api from RapidApi.com(https://rapidapi.com/twinword/api/emotion-analysis/)

 A few resources to get you started if this is your first Flutter project: